 Binomial nomenclature is made up of two words.

-first Bi = two and the second Nomen = Name.
+The First Bi = two and the second Nomen = Name.

 Biologists, following all the rules of the world, have given scientific names to any organism.
-Every scientific name is made up of two components. first genus, and the second species’ name.
+Every scientific name is made up of two components.
+First genus, and the second species’ name.

 “This system of naming organisms is Binomial Nomenclature called this system was first given by Carolus Linnaeus, and after that, all the biological scientists of the world practiced and worked on it”.